guochengqian/Magic123/readme.md

 ```
 @article{qian2023magic123,
   title={Magic123: One Image to High-Quality 3D Object Generation Using Both 2D and 3D Diffusion Priors},
-  author={Qian, Guocheng and Mai, Jinjie and Hamdi, Abdullah and Ren, Jian and Siarohin, Aliaksandr and Li, Bing and Lee, Hsin-Ying and Skorokhodov, Ivan and Wonka, Peter and Tulyakov, Sergey and others},
+  author={Qian, Guocheng and Mai, Jinjie and Hamdi, Abdullah and Ren, Jian and Siarohin, Aliaksandr and Li, Bing and Lee, Hsin-Ying and Skorokhodov, Ivan and Wonka, Peter and Tulyakov, Sergey and Ghanem, Bernard},
   journal={arXiv preprint arXiv:2306.17843},
   year={2023}
 }